How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Preliminaries

-For the task of image classification, the FL scheme consists of training data scattered among $N$ clients and each client $n$ possess a dataset $\mathcal{D}_n = \{\vect{x}^{(i)}, y^{(i)}\}^{\mid D_n \mid}_{i=1}$, where $\vect{x}$ denotes the input image and $y$ denotes the associated class label.
+\textbf{\emph{Federated learning.}} For the task of image classification, the FL scheme consists of training data distributed among $N$ clients and each client $n$ possess a dataset $\mathcal{D}_n = \{\vect{x}^{(i)}, y^{(i)}\}^{\mid \mathcal{D}_n \mid}_{i=1}$, where $\vect{x}^{(i)}$ denotes the $i$-th input image and $y^{(i)}$ denotes the class label.
 Ideally, we want to train a model by minimizing the empirical risk on the union of datasets of all the clients, $\mathcal{D} = \cup_{n \in N}\mathcal{D}_n$.
-However, due to the distributed nature of the datasets in the FL setting, we can only train a model on the local data of the client, ie, conduct \textit{local training}, as:
+However, due to the distributed nature of the datasets in the FL setting, we can only train a model $f_\theta$ on the local data of the client, \textit{i.e.}, conduct \textit{local training}, as: